basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 ## 🚀 Oh-my-zsh Z Plugin: Jump Around!

-A true ninja can swiftly navigate through the file system, and [Z](https://github.com/agkozak/zsh-z) is our secret weapon.
+Quick navigation through the file system is essential for productivity.
-Z is a fantastic utility that allows us to jump around our directories based on the frequency and recency of use.
+[Z](https://github.com/agkozak/zsh-z) is a fantastic utility that lets you jump to directories based on frequency and recency of use.
-With the power of Z, we can leap to any folder in an instant, vanishing and reappearing like a shadow in the night.
+With Z, you can instantly leap to any frequently-used folder without typing the full path.

 To set up Z, add the following lines to your `.zshrc`: